 - 8. Injuries on public property or government buildings

 - Additional resources

 California’s premises liability laws are based on negligence.
 Under California Civil Code 1714(a):

-In a premises liability lawsuit, the factual elements of the claim require the plaintiff to prove that he or she was harmed because of the way the defendant managed the property.
-Specifically, the plaintiff must prove:
+In a premises liability cause of action, we must prove that you were harmed because of the negligent way the defendant managed the property.2 Specifically, under California law we must prove: